MALI – The Trip

 Despite its abandonment in 1864, Hamdallahi has remained a living site.
 It is today considered by the members of the community of the Inner Niger Delta as a holy and eternal city.
 Every year in May or June, it is home to the Ziara, a pilgrimage that brings together many people from Mali, West African countries and Cameroon.
 This great meeting is marked by several events: reading of the Koran, sermons, evocation of the virtues of Sékou Ahmadou, meditation on the mausoleums and prayer in the mosque.

 La Mosquée de Komoguel (19/03/2009).
 Of Sudanese architectural style, the great mosque of Mopti dates to 1933-35.
-It is built in place of another which dated from 1908.
+It is built in place of another dated from 1908.
 The Mosque covers nearly 100m² and is 15m high.
 The courtyard is surrounded by a wall 2m40-2m90 high.
 The roof is supported by massive pillars aligned parallel to the wall of the qibla (the indication of the direction of Mecca).

 In the heart of the interior Delta of the Niger River,